 I am a PhD student in the lab of Dr. Lawren Sack in the Department of Ecology and Evolutionary Biology at the University of California Los Angeles.

-Throughout the past few decades, studies concerning classical plant physiology (flux) and plant biomechanics have relatively declined given the rise of modern advanced methods and understanding in molecular/cellular biology and genetics.
-As a result, we've gained an increasing understanding of the dynamics and roles of gene networks, signal cascades, and various other molecular and genomic aspects of plant growth within and across systems.
-Yet, the links between form and function remain elusive.
-These links are especially important because they provide robust underlying understanding of the physical consequences for growth, thereby providing greater understanding of the impacts on organismal performance.
-Furthermore, I'm in interested in exploring 1) how variation in leaf cell structure and tissue anatomy arise across species, given common developmental models of leaf growth (ex. within dicots, within monocots) 2) how this diversity in form influences physical changes in leaf growth and function (ex. flux), 3) and how these ultimately influence species coexistence and biogeography.
+As a plant ecophysiologist I am fascinated with the vast diversity in plant form that underlies the diversity in plant function, and in particular that which occurs in leaves.
+I aim to provide insight into the cellular and tissue level mechanisms underlying differences in plant growth and adaptation throughout ecosystems.
+These linkages are especially important because they allow for a comprehensive understanding of the physical consequences for growth, thus elevating our understanding of the impacts on organismal performance and species' populations.
+Furthermore, I'm in interested in exploring 1) how variation in leaf cell structure and tissue anatomy arise across species, given common developmental models of leaf growth (ex. within dicots, within monocots) 2) how this diversity in form influences physical changes in leaf growth and function (ex. flux), 3) and how these ultimately influence species coexistence and biogeography

 Broadly speaking, my research interests fall into the following categories: